-- 8. Turn the gas control knob counterclockwise \ to "PILOT" position. - Depress and hold down red pilot set button.
-Immediately depress piezo igniter button until you hear a "click" sound, then release.
-Continue to hold down the pilot set button for about one (1)

-minute after the pilot is lit.
-Release the pilot set button and it should pop back up.
-Pilot should remain lit.
-If it goes out, repeat steps 3 through 9.

-9b.
-FOR EXHIBIT B GAS CONTROLS-Depress and hold down gas control knob.
-Immediately depress piezo igniter button until you hear a "click" sound, then release.
+- 8. Turn the gas control knob counterclockwise to "PILOT" position. - 9a, FOR EXHIBIT A GAS CONTROLS-Depress and hold down red pilot set button.
+Immediately light the pilot with a match.
+Continue to hold down the button for about one (1) minute after the pilot is lit.
+Release button and it should pop back up.
+Pilot should remain lit, If it goes out, repeat steps 4 through 9. - 9b.
+FOR EXHIBIT B GAS CONTROLS-Depress and hold down ags control knob.
+Immediately light the pilot with a match.
 Continue to hold down the knob for about one (1) minute after the pilot is lit.
-Release the knob and it should pop back up.
-Pilot should remain lit.
-If it goes out, repeat steps 3 through 9.
+Release the knob and it should pop back up, Pilot should remain lit.
+If it goes out, repeat steps 4 through 9.